Anna-Ranaudo/NPC1L1_MD_Simulations/README.md

 # NPC1L1 MD Simulations

-Molecular Dynamics simulations of NPC1L1.
+Repository containing files and scripts for Molecular Dynamics simulations of the transmembrane protein NPC1L1.